 Freeze the chocolate peanut butter fat bombs for at 20 minutes before eating.
 Store in freezer.

 I used honey as a sweetener, but if you are following the keto diet then you’ll need to use a keto-friendly sweetener, like stevia.
 Liquid stevia will probably be your best bet to make sure it mixes evenly.
-Start with only drop or two, since some brands can be very potent.
+Start with one drop or two, since some brands can be very potent.
 Then, sweeten to taste.

 Chocolate Avocado Truffle Keto Fat Bombs